MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

             /// with 'granted' PermissionStatus without firing the WebView2
             /// [PermissionRequested](https://learn.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2permissionrequestedeventargs)
             /// event or prompting the user for permission.
 Otherwise, `requestPermission` will behave as the
-            /// status of permission is currently `Prompt`, which means the PermissionRequested event will fire
+            /// status of permission is currently `prompt`, which means the PermissionRequested event will fire
             /// or the user will be prompted.
             /// Additionally, the app must have the same OS permissions that have propagated to the
             /// [WebView2 browser process](https://learn.microsoft.com/microsoft-edge/webview2/concepts/process-model)